-The deadline for submissions for the 2021 award is 5pm, Monday 2 November 2020.
-For full eligibility and submission guidelines see Outstanding research award application (Word).
+The deadline for submissions for the 2024 award is midnight, Wednesday 1 November 2023.
+For full eligibility and submission guidelines go to BACP outstanding research application (Word 95KB).

 How to apply

 We occasionally provide financial support for students undertaking part-time PhD research on counselling and psychotherapy.
-Unfortunately we’re not able to run a studentship competition in the 2020 to 2021 academic year.
+Unfortunately we’re not able to run a studentship competition in this academic year.